House Passes “Antisemitism Awareness Act,” Forcing Department of Education To Counter Antisemitism on Campus

 By FrumNews.com

-Washington, DC — On Wednesday, as pro-Hamas riots roil colleges across the nation, the U.S. House of Representatives passed the bipartisan Antisemitism Awareness Act by a margin of 320 – 91.
+Washington, DC — As pro-Hamas riots continue to roil colleges across the nation, the U.S. House of Representatives passed the bipartisan Antisemitism Awareness Act by a margin of 320 – 91.

 Sponsored by Rockland-area Congressman Rep. Mike Lawler (R-NY), and co-sponsored by 61 congress members, including Rep. Josh Gottheimer, this legislation will require the Department of Education to use the International Holocaust Remembrance Alliance’s (IHRA) Working Definition of Antisemitism and its contemporary examples when enforcing federal anti-discrimination laws.
 Usage of the IHRA definition in this context is a key step in calling out Antisemitism where it is and ensuring Anti-Semitic hate crimes on college campuses are properly investigated and prosecuted.